Employees of the District enjoy several types of leave benefits:

 Eligible unused leave is paid out at retirement, resignation and layoff.

-Personal leave (01)Employees accrue 3 days on September 1 except for Supportive Services Assistants, Health Room Technicians and Noon Time Aides who accrue 1 day.
+Personal leave (01)Employees accrue 3 days at the beginning of the school year except for Supportive Services Assistants, Health Room Technicians and Noon Time Aides, who accrue 1 day.
 Employees hired or returning from a leave after September 15 receive the percentage equal to the number of months employed (approximately .3 per month for 10 month employee, .25 per month for 12 month employees, .1 for the listed exceptions).

 Frozen Personal Leave (01F) Unused Personal Leave days will be moved to the Frozen Personal Leave bank at the conclusion of each school year.
 Days in the Frozen Personal Leave bank cannot be used.